zeropaper/grunt-gtfd/README.md

 [![Stories in Ready](https://badge.waffle.io/zeropaper/grunt-gtfd.png?label=ready&title=Ready)](https://waffle.io/zeropaper/grunt-gtfd)
 # grunt-gtfd

-A [grunt](http://gruntjs.com) task to generate fine documentation.
+A [grunt](http://gruntjs.com) task to _generate the fine documentation_.

+## Aim and goals

+[Docco](//github.com/jashkenas/docco) is a great tool and at first I thought I could use it to document a project with several files (sometimes in sub-directories).
+But it didn't worked out the way I wanted and was difficult to theme (for me) as well.
+I thought about forking it.
+But it is written in CoffeeScript, I could not find the tests... and so on.
+So I started with a similar idea.

+## Features

+- __Static__: you can zip and share or serve the result as-is.
+- __Simple__: just like Docco
+- __Directories__: are not an issue

+## Usage

+You probably should have a look at the [Gruntfile.js](./Gruntfile.js#gtfd-task).

-# The fine documentation
+## The fine documentation

 If you do not have [grunt](http://gruntjs.com) installed globally `npm run-script docs` otherwise `grunt` will generate the documentation in a `docs` directory.

 ## Test